Introduction to Wireless Technologies

 Remarks

-The course is well suited for B.Sc. students from the Electrical Engineering, IT and Communications Technology and the Physics and Nanotechnology programs and B.Eng.-students from the electrical engineering program (in the 4th or 5th semester).
+The course is well-suited for B.Sc. students from the Electrical Engineering, IT and Communications Technology, and Engineering Physics programs, and for B.Eng. students from the electrical engineering program (in the 4th or 5th semester).